LibreEngineer/LuaCAM/README.md

 - Toolpath workspace directly tests and validates the output GCodes for a machine
 - Machine simulation accurately simulates feedrate of machine

 ## File Formats
+- "*.toolpath" = provides special lua environment specifically for creating toolpaths, like [tpl](https://tplang.org/) for js
-- "*.machinespec" = defines a machine's capabilities as well as its gcode
+- "*.machinespec" = lua file to define a machine's capabilities and gcode
-- "*.toolpath" = an IR (Intermediate Representation) format for gcode
-  - designed to replace gcode in linuxCNC machines, for easy "shop-floor" programming
-  - provides standard api & environment that is homogeneous across machines, to eliminate uncertainty
+- "*.tools" = a csv file containing tool definitions